MLPulse/Hansard-LLM-Report-Summarizer/README.md

 ### 3. Save Results to CSV

-Use the function save_to_csv in the utils.py to save the generated summaries and ROUGE-L scores into a CSV file.
+To save the generated summaries and ROUGE-L scores into a CSV file:
 ```bash
 python src/main.py --save-results
 ```

 ### 4. Evaluate Summaries

-To compare summaries with a reference summary, the script also provides functionality to calculate the ROUGE-L F1 score for each model.
+To compare summaries with a reference summary and calculate ROUGE-L F1 score:
-Example:
 ```bash
 reference_summary = """Your reference summary here"""
 compare_llm_summaries_and_save_results(pdf_path, topic, length, reference_summary)
 ```
-### File Structure:

-- `hansard_downloader.py`: Handles the downloading of Hansard reports.
-- `text_processing.py`: Extracts text, tokenizes sentences, and creates vector embeddings.
-- `summarization.py`: Contains functions for summarizing text using multiple LLMs.
-- `utils.py`: Utility functions like saving results to CSV and calculating ROUGE-L scores.
-- `main.py`: Main script that integrates all functionalities.